Defense attorneys say Rodriguez jury made mistake

-A federal jury convicted Rodriguez, 53, a convicted sex offender, of kidnapping and killing Dru Sjodin, a University of North Dakota student from Pequot Lakes, Minn.
-The same jury voted to sentence Rodriguez to death.
+A federal jury of seven women and five men convicted Rodriguez, 53, of Crookston, Minn., of a charge of kidnapping resulting in the death of University of North Dakota student Dru Sjodin, and then voted to sentence him to death.